 The famous “Corkscrew Summit” – a climber’s paradise with amazing view.
 To see what it looks like from the top, check out this video.

-The highest tower, The Titan, which is 900 ft, was first climbed in 1962 by three men from Colorado.
+The highest tower (not 100% visible here), The Titan, which is 900 ft, was first climbed in 1962 by three men from Colorado.
 Their ascent was described in the “We Climbed Utah’s Skyscraper Rock” published in National Geographic, November 1962.
 Although the crumbly texture of the Fisher Towers offers less than ideal conditions, rock climbing is now relatively common in this area as a result of improved climbing equipment and techniques.

-Just after you pass The Titan sign, you will walk along the East facing wall, then will drop down, and will need to go down this ladder.
+Hike along the East facing wall, which will drop down, and will need to go down this ladder.

-At about 2.0 miles, the trail really opens up and you will have fantastic views of the Fisher Towers behind you.
+At about 2.2 miles, the trail really opens up and you will have fantastic views of the Fisher Towers behind you.
+Visitors are sure to be impressed with this trail!

 Since 1949 the Moab area has been a popular location for movie, commercials, music videos, and brochure photos.